 The election of Donald Trump in 2016 may have been a considerable–if temporary–victory for Putin.
 Acting under congressional pressure Trump had no choice but to expel 60 diplomats as punishment for Russia’s behavior in poisoning a former spy in Britain.
 Putin struck back by ousting the same number of U.S. personnel.
 Nonetheless, Putin may have found an inadvertent ally.
 Certainly, a Hillary Clinton presidency would have been undesirable.
 Trump’s defense of Putin’s election interference against information provided by U.S. intelligence institutions in July 2018; his degrading remarks about NATO and his threats that the U.S. could pull out unless it increased its monetary contributions shook up the alliance’s trust in the U.S. To this date, it is uncertain what Trump wanted to achieve.
 His desire to improve relations with Russia did not constitute another RESET button in the name of world peace, at least not in the eyes of the two political parties in the U.S. and much less in the E.U.’s.
 His policies were practically inconsequential with regards to minimizing the elevated level of hostility Russia had encountered during the Obama administration.
 His preeminent desire to win in 2020 led him to attempt to besmirch democratic candidate Joe Biden by relying on Ukraine’s newly elected president Volodymyr Zelensky who rejected Trump’s request.

+In December 2019 the Ukrainian Ministry of Foreign Affairs published a publication titled 10 facts you should know about Russian military aggression against Ukraine.
+Seeking the moral high ground, one of the ten facts said that by launching military aggression against Ukraine, Russia violated fundamental norms and principles of international law, bilateral and multilateral agreements.
 The first clause in the memorandum committed the U.S., the UK, Northern Ireland, and Russia to respect the independence and sovereignty and the existing borders of Ukraine.
 The second clause, however, was somewhat problematic and ambiguous.
 It reaffirmed the obligation of the signatories to refrain from the threat of the use of force against the territorial integrity or political independence of Ukraine, and none of their weapons will ever be used against Ukraine except in self-defense or otherwise in accordance with the Charter of the United Nations.
 The U.N.
 Charter prohibition against preventive wars in which the aggressor engages in hostile action despite not being overtly threatened by its victim, was designed precisely to avoid the likes of the Soviet Union’s invasion of Hungary in 1956, its intervention in Czechoslovakia in 1968, the U.S. invasion against Iraq in 2003, and countless others.
 Nonetheless, given NATO’s continued acceptance of former Soviet allies into the coalition, could Russia claim that it was acting in self-defense when it decided to annex Crimea and the Donbas region?
 Did the U.S., the E.U., and Ukraine give Putin reasons (or excuses) that their actions presented a reasonable threat to Russia?

 Setting aside international norms for the moment, Russia could have argued that the U.S.’s invasion of Iraq gave it political cover to behave similarly in its annexation of Ukrainian lands to stave off NATO expansionism.
 In Ukraine, the West had encouraged and supported a violent mass coup, then invited Kyiv to join NATO once it renounced its non-aligned status, in effect adding over 1,400 miles of land and sea border with Russia.
 Another 560 miles could be added if Georgia, which has been promised NATO membership, joins the alliance.
 Finland, which has already become a member, represents an additional 800 miles of shared borders with Russia.
 From the standpoint of what existential security implies, was it politically and militarily unreasonable for Moscow to protect its borders from additional encroachment?
 Did the U.S. not engage in regime change and interventions in Iran, South Vietnam, Grenada, Panama, and Iraq (among others) as well as unsuccessful attempts in other countries far away from its borders or supported dictatorships when it suited its national security objectives?
 Once a government decides to upset international norms it is tacitly endorsing similar behavior by its opponents.